DOML-Lang/DOML/README.md

 ## Comparison with other formats
 > I've re-written this so many times because DOML is so different it almost accomplishes the same goal completely differently.
 So its hard to compare.

 Effectively DOML is simpler and more efficient then the other data formats.
 XML is hard for machines to parse, JSON is overly complex and hard to write, YAML is way to complex (no parser is fully 1.1 compliant and there are basically no 1.2 parsers at all), and INI isn't standidised.
-TOML is closer to DOML I think then most other languages (and well it does share 3/4 of the same letters though I would argue TOML's acronym is less informative), they both try to be simple but I feel that TOML falls into the trap of trying to make the current solution as nice as possible where as DOML tries to solve the problem at a new angle, TOML is more akined for small config files where as DOML is nicer for files with multiple objects.
+TOML is closer to DOML I think then most other languages (and well it does share 3/4 of the same letters though I would argue TOML's acronym is less informative and serves an 'ego' inflating purpose), they both try to be simple but I feel that TOML falls into the trap of trying to make the current solution as nice as possible where as DOML tries to solve the problem at a new angle, TOML is more akined for small config files where as DOML is nicer for files with multiple objects.

 Effectively DOML is a scripting language that is constrained to purely object creation and 'editing', this allows it to be effective at what it does and makes it as low level as possible (IR brings it even closer).
 I would argue its still a markup language since that's what it does it notates objects.
 Arguably a different name could have been DOON or Data Oriented Object Notation.